 What is PCR testing?

-PCR tests are used to directly detect the presence of an antigen, rather than the presence of the body’s immune response, or antibodies.
-By detecting viral RNA, which will be present in the body before antibodies form or symptoms of the disease are present, the tests can tell whether or not someone has the virus very early on.
+PCR tests are used to directly screen for the presence of viral RNA, which will be detectable in the body before antibodies form or symptoms of the disease are present.
+This means the tests can tell whether or not someone has the virus very early on in their illness.

-By scaling PCR testing to screen vast swathes of nasopharyngeal swab samples from within a population, public health officials can get a clearer picture of the spread of a disease like Covid-19 within a population.
+By scaling PCR testing to screen vast swathes of nasopharyngeal swab samples from within a population, public health officials can get a clearer picture of the spread of a disease like Covid-19.

-It’s worth noting that PCR tests can be very labour intensive, with several stages at which errors may occur between sampling and analysis.
 False negatives can occur up to 30% of the time with different PCR tests, meaning they’re more useful for confirming the presence of an infection than giving a patient the all-clear.
 They can also provide false positive results, as they’re so sensitive they can potentially signal a positive result upon detecting dead, deactivated virus still present in the body of someone who has recovered from Covid-19.

 Wright says: “An antibody test tells us what proportion of the population has been infected.
 It won’t tell you who is infected, because the antibodies are generated after a week or two, after which time the virus should have been cleared from the system.
 But it tells you who’s been infected and who should be immune to the virus.”

-It’s not yet clear how long any immunity period after a Covid-19 infection will turn out to be.
-Historical studies have indicated that people who survived the 2003 – 2003 sudden acute respiratory syndrome (SARS) outbreak had antibodies in their blood for years after recovery.
-Both SARS and Covid-19 are caused by coronaviruses, but it’s too early to say if Covid-19 will generate a similar immune response.
-Reports also indicate that some people have been infected with the virus twice over, meaning these particular patients didn’t develop any immunity at all.
+Historical studies have indicated that people who survived the sudden acute respiratory syndrome (SARS) outbreak in the early 2000s had antibodies in their blood for years after recovery.
+Both SARS and Covid-19 are caused by similar coronaviruses, so it’s not unreasonable to think that Covid-19 could have a similar effect.

 “If there’s a high enough level of people in the population who have immunity, they will then stop this virus from circulating within the population, which is known as herd immunity,” says Wright.
 “If someone is infected, as long as the people around them have immunity the virus won’t be able to spread.”

 Unlike PCR tests, which commonly use swabs to detect Covid-19, blood samples are usually used for antibody tests.
-This is because there will be a very small amount of the coronavirus circulating in the blood compared to the respiratory tract, but a significant and measurable antibody presence in the blood following infection.
+This is because there will be a very small amount of Covid-19 circulating in the blood compared to the respiratory tract, but a significant and measurable antibody presence in the blood following infection.